grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "The active ping also tells the target exactly where _we_ are."
 Added Percy.
 "Normally, we would not want to fucking do that -- never use the active sonar without an explicit instruction from me or Hemi -- but assuming this contact _is_ Shakes..." she looked at Hemi, "then we just deliberately let them know exactly where the fuck we are by hitting them with that active ping."

-"We shall see what the contact does now."
-Said Hemi, putting the sonar headset back on.
+"We shall see what the contact does now," said Hemi, putting the sonar headset back on.

 Within a minute of the _Prospect's_ ping, the contact went silent.